 So, the next time you are out fishing, make sure to try fluctuating the speed of the retrieve you are using with your spinning reel.
 No matter if it is going gradually to find those sluggish fish, or varying your speed from fast to slow to elicit an aggressive strike.
 You are sure to see your hit numbers upsurge.
 As soon as your attacks have augmented, the rest is up to you.

-Finally, to make sure the perfect casting, you should also watch at a few fishing casting tutorials on YouTube.
-That way you would see the whole process with your own eyes and feel more confident.
-Some tips and tricks would help you to do it perfect.
+Finally, to ensure the perfect casting, you should watch a few fishing casting tutorials on YouTube.
+That way, you would see the whole process with your own eyes and feel more confident.
+Some tips and tricks would help you to do it perfectly.
 Remember, fishing depends on patience.
 It might not be as thrilling at first.

 Happy fishing and tight lines!